jiangyy12/Simplii/README.md

 </center>

 ## Support
-For any queries and help, please reach out to us at: krishika510@gmail.com
+For any queries and help, please reach out to us at: aunayak@ncsu.edu